HooHacks Website

 Version 2

-I used this brand guide and colors for both designs.
+I used this already established brand guide and colors for both designs.
 It was cool to see how the same colors can be used to create a completely different interfaces.

 Meet the Team